 - -w Make new working files read-write.
 Overrides the setting of the \$CVSREAD environment variable.
 Files are created read-write by default, unless \$CVSREAD is set or '-r' is given. - -x Encrypt all communication between the client and the server.
 Only has an effect on the CVS client.
-As of this writing, this is only implemented when using a GSSAPI connection (see Section 2.9.4 [GSSAPI authenticated], page 25) or a Kerberos connection (see Section 2.9.5 [Kerberos authenticated], page 26).
+As of this writing, this is only implemented when using a GSSAPI connection (see Section 2.9.5 [GSSAPI authenticated], page 28) or a Kerberos connection (see Section 2.9.6 [Kerberos authenticated], page 29).
 Enabling encryption implies that message traffic is also authenticated.
-Encryption support is not available by default; it must be enabled using a special configure option, '--enable-encryption', when you build CVS.
+Encryption support is not available by default; it must be enabled using a special configure option, '--enable-encryption', when you build CVS. - -z level Request compression level for network traffic.
+CVS interprets level identically to the gzip program.

--z gzip-level

-Set the compression level.
 Valid levels are 1 (high speed, low compression) to 9 (low speed, high compression), or 0 to disable compression (the default).
-Only has an effect on the CVS client.
+Data sent to the server will be compressed at the requested level and the client will request the server use the same compression level for data returned.
+The server will use the closest level allowed by the server administrator to compress returned data.
+This option only has an effect when passed to the CVS client.